mattjaikaran/django-ninja-boilerplate/README.md

 > **This is an opinionated boilerplate.** Every tool, pattern, and layer of abstraction was chosen deliberately — `uv` over pip/poetry, `ruff` over flake8/black, `uuidv7` PKs, class-based controllers over function views, a service layer for business logic, and a decorator system for cross-cutting concerns.
 If you disagree with a choice, it is easy to remove, but each default was selected for a reason.

-> **Portfolio + DX project.** Beyond being a functional starter, this codebase is designed to showcase developer-experience (DX) tooling and progressive abstraction patterns.
-The `todos` app ships four controller variants — from maximum verbosity to full service-layer abstraction — so you can study each layer and decide which pattern fits your team.
+> The `todos` app ships four controller variants — from maximum verbosity to full service-layer abstraction - all can perform the same operations with different levels of abstraction.

 > **Architecture Note:** This boilerplate uses [Django Ninja Extra](https://eadwincode.github.io/django-ninja-extra/) which extends Django Ninja with class-based API controllers, dependency injection, and permissions.
 Instead of function-based views, you write clean controller classes with decorators like `@api_controller` and `@http_get`.